Learning to Speak Again After Laryngeal Surgery

 Esophageal speech is difficult and takes time to learn—often up to 6 months.

 After you leave the hospital, you'll continue to learn esophageal speech with the SLP, probably about once a week.
 You may also have a home health speech therapist visit a few times a week.
 Some hospitals offer intensive laryngectomee workshops to teach esophageal speech.
-Learning to speak this way may be a challenge, but you won't need any apparatus or additional surgery.
+Learning to speak this way may be hard.
+But you won't need any tools or more surgery.

-There are two types of artificial larynxes—neck type and intraoral:
+There are 2 types of artificial larynxes—neck type and intraoral:

 Some people stick with the AL as their form of speech because they can communicate right away and don't need another operation to use it.

-Although communication is immediate with ALs and the devices are easy to use, some people don't like the mechanical quality of the resulting voice.
+Although communication is immediate with ALs and the devices are easy to use, some people don't like the mechanical quality it gives their voice.

 Tracheoesophageal puncture (TEP)

-A TEP prosthesis is inserted into a small hole or puncture that the surgeon makes between your windpipe and your esophagus.
+A TEP prosthesis is put into a small hole or puncture that the surgeon makes between your windpipe and your esophagus.
 You may need another operation for this.
 Some healthcare providers perform a TEP at the same time as the laryngectomy.
-Usually, you can decide if you want a TEP, or the healthcare provider and the SLP may suggest it if esophageal voice is not working.
+Usually, you can decide if you want a TEP.
+Or the healthcare provider and the SLP may suggest it if esophageal speech isn't working.